Image colors and channels#

 Intensity range adjustments should be monitored with the image histogram and done with care: a too wide intensity range results in ‘faded’ images that lack details, while a too narrow intensity range removes data.
 Use a range indicator LUT (e.g. HiLo in Fiji) to highlight pixels where data was removed due to a too narrow intensity range.

-Plain brightness adjustments mostly increase background or decrease signal, without improving distinction between different objects, structures or intensities.
+Plain brightness adjustments can increase background or decrease signal, without improving distinction between different objects, structures or intensities.
 Contrast increases bright and decreases dark intensities and can lead to a better distinguishability of signals.
-However it also increases perceived intensitie differences and might suggest stronger changes than occurring in reality.
+However, it also increases perceived intensity differences and may overemphasize real changes.
 Contrast adjustments directly applied on RGB color images changes color tones of stains.
-Therefore, only the brightness component of a color image should be adjusted in most cases.
-Signal should not be clipped and intensity cutoff values should be reported for transparency and reproducibility reasons.
+Therefore, only the brightness component of a color image should be adjusted in the most optimal case.
+Signal should not be clipped and intensity cutoff values should be reported in Materials and Methods to ensure transparency and reproducibility.
 Data clipping leads to information loss and over- or under-saturation, which both should be avoided to prevent misinterpretation of published images.

 One quick possibility to adjust the contrast of multiple imaghould be compared in one figure can be achieved as shown here.
 Example images